nellirism/horus/README.md

 <a name="desc"></a>
 ## Description

 The Horus Weather Dash is designed to provide you information on the current weather forecast in a given city.
 The app also provides a full 5 day forecast for the selected city.
+When you enter a city, it will be saved in local storage and you have the ability to retrieve the cities you previously entered.
+The app displays the following:
+- temperature
+- humidity
+- wind speed
+- UV index
+- weather icon

  ## 𓂀 Eye of Horus